 National and regional clients involved in a wide range of construction projects turn to Stites & Harbison for top-flight credentials and practical, real-world experience.
 Our construction attorneys include former contractors, construction-firm owners, civil and mechanical engineers, and journeymen crafts-people.
 We understand the day-to-day workings of your business in addition to its legal issues.

 From aviation and health care facilities to manufacturing and power plants, and from commercial buildings to highways, bridges and other infrastructure, Stites & Harbison’s Construction Service Group understands the critical legal issues that affect your projects.

 We have worked with clients on projects located from coast to coast.
 We negotiate contracts, assist clients with claim prevention and resolution, and counsel clients on transactions, complex litigation and regulation.
 We offer many years of experience in mediation and arbitration, both as client advocates and neutrals.
 Whatever your needs, we have a strong team to represent you, utilizing the broad knowledge and experience of the attorneys throughout our firm.
 We also understand your concerns about cost effective representation.

-- U.S. News & World Report and Best Lawyers released their 2019 ratings for the "Best Law Firms" in America.
-Stites & Harbison was ranked National Tier 1 for Litigation - Construction.
-Click here to see the full results.
+U.S. News & World Report and Best Lawyers have released their 2022 ratings for the "Best Law Firms" in America.
+Stites & Harbison earned 81 Metropolitan rankings.
+In addition, three of the firm's practices were rated National Tier 1.
+Click here to see the results.

 - Stites & Harbison lawyers are LEED accredited professionals and members of the U.S. Green Building Council.
 We are here to help you meet the rigorous standards of green building.